upcoming dates

 After attending this workshop, otolaryngologists will be able to:

-- Recognize endoscopic and radiologic sino-nasal anatomy, as well as pathophysiologic concepts of various common nasal diseases;
+Recognize endoscopic and radiologic sino-nasal anatomy, as well as pathophysiologic concepts of various common nasal diseases;

-- Define the management of sino-nasal pathology, including the latest medical therapies as well as advanced ESS techniques, including the surgical steps of each technique;
+Define the management of sino-nasal pathology, including the latest medical therapies as well as advanced ESS techniques, including the surgical steps of each technique;

-- Identify the indications and contraindications of advanced ESS techniques;
+Identify the indications and contraindications of advanced ESS techniques;

-- List the instrumentation required;
+List the instrumentation required;

-- Define the postoperative management after ESS.
+Define the postoperative management after ESS.

-The Frontal Sinus Master’s Class aims to help participants systematically review a variety of CT scans, from simple to complex, in all 3 planes.
-After reviewing the CT, the participant uses the building block method to determine the anatomy and drainage pathway of the frontal sinus.
+The frontal sinus anatomy is highly variable and often complex.
+As a result, it is often challenging for the sinus surgeon to master understanding of the frontal sinus.
+The Frontal Sinus Masterclass aims to help participants systematically review a variety of CT scans, from simple to complex, in all 3 planes.
+After reviewing the CT, the participant uses specially designed building block software to determine the anatomy and drainage pathway of the frontal sinus.

 The Course Faculty works with the participants to make and evaluate their own 3D conceptualization of the frontal sinus cells using tangible blocks, in a hands-on approach.
 The Course Faculty checks and provides feedback to help the participant improve their 3D Conceptualization.

 Participants then compare their own 3D interpretation of the CT scan with the intra-operative video of the surgery performed on this patient, with stepwise removal of frontal sinus cells.
 The comparison of the participant’s 3D Interpretation and the actual surgery re-enforces their ability to use the triplanar CT images to create a 3D anatomical picture, and to formulate their own plan for surgery.
+Participants will subsequently use this surgical planning technique to dissect their individual sinus models during the dissection protion of the course.

 LEARNING OBJECTIVES